With Curry out, Poole scores 32 and Warriors beat Grizzlies | Times Leader

 Click here to subscribe today or Login.

+SAN FRANCISCO — Jordan Poole is far from a finished product, and the fourth-year guard showed both signs of brilliance and struggles controlling his emotions on the big Christmas Day basketball stage.

-SAN FRANCISCO (AP) — Jordan Poole scored 32 points — highlighted by emphatic one-handed slam off a pass from Draymond Green in the third — to outduel Ja Morant before being ejected, and the Warriors beat the Memphis Grizzlies 123-109 on Sunday night in a rematch of the Western Conference Finals won in five games by Golden State.
+Poole scored 32 points — highlighted by emphatic one-handed slam off a pass from Draymond Green in the third — to outduel Ja Morant before being ejected early in the fourth, and the Warriors beat the Memphis Grizzlies 123-109 on Sunday night in a rematch of the Western Conference semifinals won by Golden State.

+“When we’re locked in and we’re playing for each other we’re a damn good team,” guard Donte DiVincenzo said.
+“The big thing for us is when we’re tested with adversity.”

+Coach Steve Kerr wasn’t thrilled with the technicals, though he got one, too.

-Morant scored 36 points while for the Grizzlies’ first Christmas Day game.
+Morant scored 36 points while debuting his first Nike signature “Ja 1” shoe for the Grizzlies’ first Christmas Day game.

 Facing a Grizzlies team that is healthy at last and using its regular lineup, tensions were high just like that playoff round seven months ago.
 Poole was tossed for the first time in his career with 9:20 left and Golden State had six technicals.